 The Barbour Collection of Connecticut Vital Records is an index to and transcription of most towns' vital (birth, marriage, death) records from the inception of the town to about the year 1850.
 There are two parts to the collection; a statewide surname index and a bound volume for each town.
 The references on the slip or in the bound volumes are to the original records which are generally on microfilm.
 The microfilms are available here or worldwide through a Latter-day Saint Family History Centers.

-Because the Barbour Collection is a transcription, keep in mind that there will be no additional information in the original record.
+Please keep in mind that there is usually no additional information in the original record.
 Also, many lineage societies accept the Barbour transcripts.

 Is the Barbour Collection online?